 Neutering also helps your cat abolish some annoying habits like vocalizing in heat.

 It is generally believed that cats should be neutered after their first heat but this just a myth.
-Urinary tract problems associated with early age neutering are just false assumptions.
+Urinary tract problems associated with early-age neutering are just false assumptions.
 Scientific research has proven these myths to be false and we now know many advantages of timely neutering in cats.
 If there are some problems that you think are due to early neutering, you should consult your veterinarian.

 These problems can be due to your cat’s breed type as some disorders are more likely to affect certain breed types.
 So you should consult your veterinarian about potential problems before neutering your cat.

-Neutering saves society from unwanted litters.
+Neutering saves society from unwanted litter.
 This reduces the number of stray cats and those in shelters.
 So, it reduces the number of cats being euthanized every year.
 In nutshell, neutering has multiple benefits and if it is carried out at an early age, it is more beneficial for the health of the cat as well.

 How Old Do Cats Have To Be To Get Pregnant?